Move back one step Move forward one step Show themes of website

 Language contact

-A reassessment of the role of language contact in the history of English has been taking place in the last decade or so.
+A reassessment of the role of language contact in the history of English has taken place in recent years.
 Much of the work concentrates on the possible influence of Brythonic (the assumed Celtic language spoken in Britain at and for some time after the arrival of the Germanic settlers).
 Two works can be singled out in this context, the edited volume by Markku Filppula, Juhani Klemola and Heli Pitkänen (eds, 2002) and the monograph by the same Finnish team Filppula, Klemola and Paulasto (2008).
-The interaction of various languages in the British Isles, some from a diachronic and some from a synchronic perspective, is a subject in Britain (ed., 2007).
-A more diachronic approach which also deals with language contact between varieties of English in the British Isles is found in Dieter Kastovsky and Arthur Mettinger (eds, 2001) and in the conference proceedings volumes published by Hildegard Tristram (ed.
+The interaction of various languages in the British Isles, some from a diachronic and some from a synchronic perspective, is a subject in Britain (ed., 2007) and Fox (ed., 2024).
+A more diachronic approach, which also deals with language contact between varieties of English in the British Isles, is found in Dieter Kastovsky and Arthur Mettinger (eds, 2001) and in the conference proceedings volumes published by Hildegard Tristram (ed.
 1997, 2000, 2003, 2006).
-A more general overview of current thinking on language contact is available in the many contributions in Hickey (ed., 2020) and in the section on language contact in Nevalainen and Traugott (eds, 2012).
+A more general overview of current thinking on language contact is available in the many contributions in Schreier and Hundt (ed., 2013), Grant (ed., 2019), Hickey (ed., 2020) and in the section on language contact in Nevalainen and Traugott (eds, 2012).
+Language contact can also be viewed within the wider context of areal linguistics, see Hickey (ed., 2012) for studies from the anglophone world and Hickey (ed., 2017b) for more general studies.

 References